 Finding workers who will best fit your organization's culture requires ensuring that your data first aligns with your model of an ideal candidate.
 After all, why spend money and time searching for the perfect employee when you can't identify such a candidate in the first place?

 That's one of piece of advice offered by executives who tap people analytics technology to recruit employees.
-Here's another tip: Start slowly and aim for small targets when first applying people analytics to your recruiting practices.
-Incremental steps will provide you with an informed view of efficiencies and areas that need improvement, and will support HR's future requests to invest in more technology.
+Here's another tip: Start slowly and aim for small targets when first applying people analytics to your recruiting process.
+Incremental steps will provide you with an informed view of efficiencies and areas that need improvement, and will support human resource's future requests to invest in more technology.

 People analytics tools for small and large companies